zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 # Onboard an existing REST API service with the Zowe API Mediation Layer without code changes

-As a user of Zowe API Mediation Layer, onboard a REST API service into the Zowe API Mediation Layer without changing the code of the API service.
+As a user of Zowe API Mediation Layer, onboard a REST API service with the Zowe API Mediation Layer without changing the code of the API service.
 The following procedure is an overview of steps to onboard an API service through the API Gateway in the API Mediation Layer.

 **Follow these steps:**